 How to make your alerts more effective

-Go for unique keywords that you keep seeing the same sites pop up in your alerts, try changing your keywords to a carefully selected set that has not been used by anyone else.
+Go for unique keywords that you keep seeing the same sites pop up in your Google alert, and try changing your keywords to a carefully selected set that has not been used by anyone else.
 This will help filter out repeated information while still providing fresh results.

 Start with broad keywords and narrow them down later